 He’s been termed a “reluctant pioneer.”
 All Pumpsie Green wanted to do was play professional baseball.
 He didn’t even aspire to the major leagues at first, and would have been content playing for his hometown Oakland Oaks in the Pacific Coast League.
-That said, Pumpsie Green took pride in the fact that he helped accomplish the integration of the Boston Red Sox, the last team in the majors to field an African American ballplayer.
+That said, Pumpsie Green took pride in the fact that he helped accomplish the integration of the Boston Red Sox, the last team in the majors to field an African American ballplayer.1

 The elder Elijah Green was reportedly a pretty good athlete, but had a family to care for during the Depression and work took precedence.
 “He was a farmer,” Green said in a 2009 interview, “We came out here to California when I was eight or nine years old.
 He worked at the Oakland Army Base.”
 After the war, Mr. Green worked for the city of Richmond, in the public works department.
 “He was a garbageman,” Pumpsie explained.
-His wife, Gladys, worked mostly as a homemaker before World War II, and during the war as a welder on the docks in Oakland.
+Elijah Green’s wife, Gladys, worked mostly as a homemaker before World War II, and during the war as a welder on the docks in Oakland.
 As the children grew older, she became a nurse in a convalescent home.

 The Greens raised five boys, and in 2009, Gladys was still going strong, in very good health at the age of 95.
 Pumpsie was the oldest, but Cornell Green was the biggest athletic name in the family, as cornerback-safety for the NFL Dallas Cowboys from 1962 to 1974 and a regular Pro Bowler.
 Credell Green was a running back, an 18th-round Green Bay Packers draft pick in 1957, but never advanced to the big time.
 Two other brothers, Travis and Eddie Joe, completed the family.

 Pumpsie played baseball from grade school on up and became a switch-hitter at an early age.
 He was 13 when Jackie Robinson broke into the major leagues in 1947, but Brooklyn was a long way from California.
 The Pacific Coast League integrated in 1948, and, to top it off, the barnstorming Jackie Robinson All-Stars came to Oakland after the ’48 season was over.
 Pumpsie said, “I scraped up every nickel and dime together I could find.
 And I was there.
 I had to see that game…I still remember how exciting it was.”
 Green was a big Oaks fan, getting to the Emeryville ballpark as often as he could, and listening on the radio when he couldn’t: “I followed a whole bunch of people on that team.
-It was almost a daily ritual. ….When I got old enough to wish, I wished I could play for the Oakland Oaks.”
-3 Pumpsie began to model his play after Artie Wilson, the left-handed-hitting shortstop who in 1949 became the first black player on the Oaks, and led the league both in hitting and stolen bases.
+It was almost a daily ritual. ….When I got old enough to wish, I wished I could play for the Oakland Oaks.”4 Pumpsie began to model his play after Artie Wilson, the left-handed-hitting shortstop who in 1949 became the first Black player on the Oaks, and led the league both in hitting and stolen bases.

 Pumpsie caught and played first base at El Cerrito High under coach Gene Corr.